 Admission Requirements & Details

-The information regarding admissions below may provide a better idea of the applicants ISU accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any college credits that may be transferred.
-This information can be used to get a better idea of your chances of getting into Illinois State University.
+The information regarding admissions below may provide a better idea of the applicants Illinois State University accepts.
+The details may include admissions application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted